thalesac/beta9/beta9_documentation.md

 *   **State Reporting:** Reports its status, resource capacity, and health back to the Gateway via gRPC.
 *   **Checkpoint/Restore (CRIU):** The codebase includes support for CRIU, which allows for checkpointing and restoring running containers.
 This can be used for features like fast container startup or live migration.

+### 3.3.
+Runner

+The Runner is not a separate service, but rather the execution environment itself.
+It's a base Docker image that contains a specific set of pre-installed dependencies, most importantly a specific version of Python.
+When a user defines a task, they specify an `Image` which corresponds to a specific Runner image.

+**How Workers and Runners Interact:**

+1. The **Worker** receives a task request from the Gateway, which specifies a required environment (e.g., Python 3.11).
+2. The Worker pulls the pre-built **Runner** image that is tagged for that environment.
+3. The Worker then takes the user's code, injects it into a new container based on that **Runner** image, and uses `runc` to execute it.

+This separation of the **Worker** (the manager) and the **Runner** (the environment) is what allows Beta9 to start containers very quickly.

 ## 4. Dependencies

 The Beta9 platform relies on several external services for its operation: